What's New

 The Australian Advisory Board on Autism Spectrum Disorders welcomes today’s announcements by both the Federal Government and the Opposition.
 The Advisory Board has released a National Call to Action which clearly outlines the issues facing people with an autism spectrum disorder, their families and the consequent impact on the community at large.

-National Call to Action (98kb)
+Call to Action (98kb)

-Media release (58kb)
+release (58kb)

 The Prevalence of Autism in Australia: Can it be established from existing data?